Nodal sets of Robin and Neumann eigenfunctions: Interior nodal sets on real analytic domains

 \section{Interior nodal sets on real analytic domains}

-In this section, we will prove the upper bound for interior nodal sets of Robin eigenfunctions.
+In this section, we prove the upper bound for interior nodal sets of Robin eigenfunctions.
 Assume that $\Omega$ is a real analytic domain.
 If $\lambda=0$, the Robin eigenvalues problem can be reduced to the Steklov eigenvalue problem as discussed in Remark \ref{rre2}.
 The measure of interior nodal sets for analytic domains has been obtained in \cite{Zh2}.
 Hence, we assume $\lambda\not=0$ in the section.
-We first show the measure of nodal sets in the neighborhood close to boundary, then show the upper bound of nodal sets away from the boundary $\partial\Omega$.
-Since $\Omega$ is real analytic, we may embed $\Omega\subset \Omega_1$ as a relatively compact subset, where $\Omega_1$ is an open real analytic domain with the same dimension of $\Omega$.
-We denote $\hat{d}(x)=dist \{ x,\ \partial\Omega \}$ as the distance function from $x\in\Omega$ to the boundary $\partial\Omega$.
-Then $\hat{d}(x)$ is a real analytic function in a small neighborhood of $\partial\Omega$ in $\Omega$.
-Let the small neighborhood be $\Omega_\rho= \{ x\in \Omega| \hat{d}(x)\leq \rho\} $.
-As the arguments in \cite{BL}, we construct
+We first show the upper bound of nodal sets in the neighborhood close to boundary, then show the upper bound of nodal sets away from the boundary $\partial\Omega$.
+To deal with the nodal sets close to the boundary, we do an analytical extension across the boundary using lifting arguments and the Cauchy-Kovalevsky theorem.